Sometimes we all feel like failures at work. Over the past week, I heard or experienced myself all of the following and more:

 Feelings of inadequacy plagued me both in my personal and professional life all week.
 Even though I employed most of the techniques described in this post, the thing that finally pulled me out was sitting down and writing it all.
 It also helped me see that I could have been better at asking for support and at acceptance.
 I also figured out that the switching direction approach I used with my writer’s block could have been useful when I felt stuck in finding a way to improve a relationship with an internal client.

-In fact, I think that in the future, I might use this article as a checklist to help me ensure that I have done all I can to support myself in situations when I feel like I stink.
+In fact, I think that in the future, I might use this article as a checklist to help me ensure that I have done all I can to support myself in situations when I feel like a failure at work.
 Feel free to do the same.